Bayou Macon

 Directions

 Bayou Macon WMA is located 3.5 miles east of Oak Grove and 7.5 miles northwest of Lake Providence.
-The major access route to this WMA is LA Hwy 2.
+The major access route to this WMA is Louisiana Highway 2.
 LDWF maintains numerous ATV/UTV trails on this WMA.
 There are two self-clearing permit stations located at major entrances to the WMA.